FAQ10/SQL_inj_-time_delays-information_retrieval-_Tool/README.md

 # SQL_inj_-time_delays-information_retrieval-_Tool
 Python Script for SQL injection with time delays and information retrieval

+I created this code only to solve LAB (Blind SQL injection with time delays and information retrieval) from (portswigger) and because (burp suite Community Edition) is very slow

 warning!!!
 This software is provided for educational and informational purposes only.
 The author is not responsible for any illegal or unauthorized use of this software.
 Use it at your own risk.